bhavya-dang/bhavya-dang/README.md

 * I am currently working on my personal website, [D3Movie](https://github.com/Sync-Codes/Symbiosis-Website), [AniKo](https://github.com/Sync-Codes/AniKo) and [Shortly](https://github.com/Sync-Codes/Shortly).
-* I am currently learning using Next.js and Prisma.
+* I am currently learning and using Next.js and Prisma.
 * I have also started writing short tutorials on Medium which you can check out [here](https://synxc.medium.com/)
 * If you like my work, you can also [buy me a coffee!](https://www.buymeacoffee.com/synxc)
 * You can see my resume 👉 [here](https://sync-codes.github.io/resume/) 👈